Page saved! You can go back to this later in your Diabetes and Me Close

 I already have type 1 diabetes.
 Could I benefit from teplizumab?

-In the future, immunotherapies might form a cure for type 1 diabetes in people who have lived with the condition for a long time.
+In the future, immunotherapies like teplizumab might also form part of a cure for type 1 diabetes in people who have lived with the condition for a long time.

-Scientists are looking for ways to replace or regenerate the beta cells that have already been destroyed.
-Once they can do this, immunotherapies could potentially be used alongside the beta cell replacement therapy to protect new cells from another immune system attack.
+Through our research and the Type 1 Diabetes Grand Challenge, we’re supporting scientists to develop treatments to replace or regenerate the beta cells that have already been destroyed in people with type 1.
+Once we can do this, immunotherapies could potentially be used alongside these cell therapies to protect new cells from further immune attack.

 Can type 1 diabetes be prevented?